 I get a lot of questions from people asking me about my thoughts on joining tour groups in Europe.
 Most often I get asked about Contiki Tours.
 For those of you who aren’t aware, Contiki is a well-known bus/coach tour company that caters to students/youth travelers.
 Not surprisingly, based on their clientele, they have earned a reputation as being a booze-filled party tour.

 I want to say upfront that I prefer traveling independently and I probably wouldn’t take a tour like this—but I know a lot of people who loved their tour.
 My goal for this review isn’t to convince you why you should or shouldn’t take a Contiki Tour.
 My real goal is to give you all the facts—the good and the bad—so you can make an informed decision on whether a tour like this is right for you.

 Note: I have never been on a Contiki Tour.
-All my information is based off information provided by friends and acquaintances (some who loved their tour and some who weren’t as pleased).
+All my information is based off information provided by friends and acquaintances who have taken tours — some who loved their tour and some who weren’t as pleased.

 Quick Overview of Contiki Tours

 Contiki is the most popular bus/coach tour company for young travelers (18-35).
 They operate in Europe, Russia, Egypt, Australia, New Zealand, North America, and Asia (but most of the info in this guide will be focused on their European tours).
 They claim to have 150,000 travelers each year.

 They offer a wide variety of tour options—ranging from week-long trips to multiple month excursions.
 Their most popular tours are their “budget” tours (which basically means the accommodation consist of budget hotels and camp sites).
 You can view all their European tours here.